rhaker/react-native-sms-android/README.md

 This module owes a special thanks to @lucasferreira for his react-native-send-intent module.
-This module was updated for RN v0.29+ by @sharafat
+This module was updated for RN v0.29+ by @sharafat This module was updated to include a list feature by @DarrylID